 Puffy packable jacket

-But we are absolutely in love with the Patagonia Nano Puff jackets and will get those when the kids grow out of their current ones.
+We are also in love with the Patagonia Nano Puff jackets and will get those when the kids grow out of their current ones.
 These jackets are packable and cozy and warm without being bulky.
 And Patagonia guarantees their products FOR LIFE, even without a receipt.
 We have used this guarantee twice (not because our clothes wore out, but we bought 2 jackets used, and they still replaced them!
 One was too big, and one had a broken zipper when we bought it.
 They gave us 2 new jackets!
 I am a fan for life!)

 Optional, because we only brought quick-drying pants anyway, but they came in really handy when we were out in torrential rains.
 We didn’t have them for the adults, but I thought it was important for kids to stay dry.